xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/discovery/index.rst

 Hardware Discovery & Define Node
 ================================

-In order to manage machines using xCAT, the machines need to be defined as ``node`` objects in xCATs database.
-The :doc:`xCAT Objects </guides/admin-guides/basic_concepts/xcat_object/index>` documentation describes the process for manually creating ``node`` objects one by one using the xCAT ``mkdef`` command.
+In order to manage machines using xCAT, the machines need to be defined as xCAT ``node objects`` in the database.
+The :doc:`xCAT Objects </guides/admin-guides/basic_concepts/xcat_object/index>` documentation describes the process for manually creating ``node objects`` one by one using the xCAT ``mkdef`` command.
 This is valid when managing a small sizes cluster but can be error prone and cumbersome when managing large sized clusters.

 xCAT provides several *automatic hardware discovery* methods to assist with hardware discovery by helping to simplify the process of detecting service processors (SP) and collecting various server information.
 The following are methods that xCAT supports: